 - An Employee Claim Form for Worker's Compensation Benefits and an Employee Accident Report Form will be provided to the injured employee.

 - The employee will complete his/her portion of the forms and return them to the Disability & Leave Administration Unit at Mail Code 170-84 or [email protected] as soon as possible but at least within 24 hours of receipt of the forms.

 - The supervisor will investigate the incident and complete a Supervisor's Injury Investigation, and email the completed form to [email protected] and [email protected] within 24-48 hours after the incident.

 Treatment of Injuries

 For emergencies, including serious injuries, call security at x5000 or (626) 395-5000 for paramedic service.

 For first-aid injuries, administer first-aid treatment using the department first-aid kit.

 For injuries requiring more than first-aid treatment, contact the workers' compensation administrator at (626) 395-3092 so that authorization can be coordinated with the appropriate medical facility.
 The employee will be sent to an occupational clinic for medical treatment.

-For work-related injuries occurring after hours, holidays or weekends, either go to the emergency room at the Huntington Memorial Hospital or go to the nearest emergency room.
+For work-related injuries occurring after hours, holidays or weekends, call security at x5000 or (626) 395-5000, and you will be directed to go to the nearest emergency room.